Choose a Build

 Most players choose a skill to use first, then pick an Ascendancy to go with it.
 If you're the sort of player who cares a lot about the 'flavor' of what you're playing, however, see the section on flavor near the bottom of this page, then pick a build that works with your chosen class.

 I'll be blunt: if you're new to Path of Exile and you try to build a character blindly, it will probably be weak, bordering on outright unplayable.

 This is not necessarily a bad thing.
 If you're like me and find most of the fun in plotting out clever builds, then you might want to do this, just to get the hang of how the game's mechanics work (and what things might fail or succeed in a build).

 On the other hand, sometimes you just want to play a bit to get a feel for the game without dying all the time.
 To that end, this guide includes eighteen basic builds spanning all eighteen available Ascendancy classes for a new player.
 These guided builds are not optimized, but they should be functional enough to play comfortably into the endgame without undue difficulty for a new player.

-If you want to play a guided build: Pick from the eighteen builds listed on the Guided Builds page.
-Each links to a page with the full build guide, but they're summarized here to help you pick one more easily.
-You can look up a build yourself if none of these appeal to you, but make sure the build is both current (as in, not written for a long-past version of the game) and reasonably affordable (in that it doesn't require particular Unique items to function).
+If you want to play a guided build: Pick from the builds listed on the Guided Builds page.
+Each links to a page with the full build guide.
+You can also look up a build yourself if none of these appeal to you, but make sure the build is both current (as in, not written for a long-past version of the game) and reasonably affordable (in that it doesn't require particular Unique items to function).

 A lot of people don't care about this sort of thing, but some do.
 Feel free to skip this section if you don't, nothing here is gameplay-related.
 All of these depend on class only, and not on Ascendancy.